staaky/voila/README.md

 Voilà is a jQuery plugin that provides callbacks for images, letting you know when they've loaded.

-Its API is based on [imagesLoaded](http://imagesloaded.desandro.com).
+Its API is inspired by [imagesLoaded](http://imagesloaded.desandro.com).
 Voilà extends this by adding useful methods like `abort()` and support for `naturalWidth/Height` in all browsers, making it compatible with IE6 and IE7.

 Voilà also comes with an alternative loading method that allows callbacks to be used as soon as naturalWidth/Height are available, even while images are still rendering.